ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

             "domainUri": "uri of the auth server",

-            "bioValue": "encrypted with session key and base64 encoded biometric data",
+            "bioValue": "encrypted with session key and base64urlencoded biometric data",

             "transactionId": "unique transaction id",